Asynchronous Bioplausible Neuron for SNN for Event Vision: Introduction

 \section{Introduction}

-Computer vision has experienced significant success over recent years due to the advancement of Artificial Neural Networks such as Convolutions Neural Networks (CNNs) and Vision Transformers.
-In recent years, the attraction of Spiking Neural Networks (SNNs) has been growing, due to their potential in real-time sensory processing, closer imitation of biological brain functionalities, and low power consumption.
-The advent of event-based cameras further accelerates this evolution, offering a promising path to harness the strengths of SNNs and address the challenges faced by traditional vision systems.
-This combination paves the way for more energy-efficient and adaptive solutions in computer vision \cite{Rathi2023ExploringHardware}.
+Computer vision has experienced significant success over the last years due to the advancement of Artificial Neural Networks such as Convolutions Neural Networks (CNNs \cite{Kachole2020AHoneybees, sanket20163Tracker } and Vision Transformers \cite{kachole2024bimodal, kachole2023bimodal, sanket20163Tracker}.
+Recently, the attraction of Spiking Neural Networks (SNNs) has been growing, due to their potential in real-time sensory processing, closer imitation of biological brain functionalities, and low power consumption.
+The advent of event-based cameras further accelerates this evolution, offering a promising path to harness the strengths of SNNs and address the challenges faced by traditional vision systems \cite{kachole2024asynchronous, naeini2022event}.
+This combination paves the way for more energy-efficient and adaptive solutions in computer vision \cite{Pozo2010UnravelingPlasticity}.

-SNNs' performance benefits from homeostasis, i.e. maintaining a stable neuron activity level, neither spiking too often nor staying too quiet \cite{Pozo2010UnravelingPlasticity, Cazalets2023AnCombination, Yeung2004SynapticModel}.
+SNNs' performance benefits from homeostasis, i.e. maintaining a stable neuron activity level, neither spiking too often nor staying too quiet \cite{Cazalets2023AnCombination, Yeung2004SynapticModel}.
 To achieve this, standard methods adjust parameters like fixed firing thresholds or synaptic weights.
 These strategies require fine-tuning, and may not be versatile across network architectures.
 The fixed thresholds in spiking neurons, as shown in Fig. \ref{tab:Introduction_Part_1}, can be sensitive to initial conditions, leading networks to be overly active or dormant.
 The inflexibility in adapting to varying inputs makes neurons either too sensitive or unresponsive, affecting negatively the performance.
 It also compromises energy efficiency, with either high power usage from excessive firing or missed data from sparse firing.